jewelsofthought/neshama/site/posts/freedom/week_3/tiferet_tiferet.md

 <div class="note">

 The issue is the lack of relationship with G-d.
-I see this in the phrases used, eg. I release..., I allow..., I... instead of "May the Lord, **HaShem**, Mast of all, Creator of the Universe, release me, or help me dwell in the light of **Tiferet**, enabling or showing me how to allowing this Light to reach me, so that I may recieve it with grace, and share it with all around me.
+I see this in the phrases used, eg. I release..., I allow..., I... instead of:

+"May the Lord, **HaShem**, Master of all, Creator of the Universe, release me, or help me dwell in the light of **Tiferet**, enabling or showing me how to allowing this Light to reach me, so that I may recieve it with grace, and share it with all around me.
 With Your guidance may this Light expand...
-With Your Grace, a deep inner healing can take place.
+With Your Grace, a deep inner healing can take place."{.abstract}

 </div>